-Restricted cash mainly represents (i) cash held by the consolidated trusts through segregated bank accounts; (ii) security deposits held in designated bank accounts for issuance of bank acceptance and letter of guarantee and (iii) time deposits that are pledged for short-term bank loans.
+Restricted cash mainly represents (i) cash held by the consolidated trusts through segregated bank accounts; (ii) time deposits that are pledged for short-term bank loans; (iii) security deposits held in designated bank accounts for the provision of guarantee.
 Such restricted cash is not available to fund the general liquidity needs of the Company.